RuiAAPeres/iOSArchitecture/README.md

 **1.2**

 An object of type `id <RPSportsBoundaryProtocol>` can now the be injected into the `RPSportsFeedViewController` (you can see this as he complies to the `RPDataSourceManagerInjection` protocol).
 By default it will be used `RPDataSourceManager`.
 This is specially useful for Unit Testing, as you can inject a mock one.
 I also added an example of how to do it on the test suite (check the `RPSportsFeedViewControllerTesting.m` and `RPMockDataSourceManager`).
-The `RPDataSourceManager` is now used as an object versus a class (as it was previously), although I am still weighting the pros and cons.
+The `RPSportsBoundaryProtocol` is now expecting an object (as the method `-(void)yahooSportsFeedWithCompletion:(RPYahooSportsCompletionBlock)completionBlock` is a ninstance one)
+) versus a class, **although I am still weighting the pros and cons**.

 **1.1**